NitendraPanwar/ValueChainIntelligence/README.md

 - ValueChain page saves capability names and star ratings as a nested array in each submission.
 - You can add new features, validations, or UI/UX improvements as needed.
 - Check server logs for debugging submission data.
+- Codebase is modular and clean; all unused files have been removed.

 ## To Do Next
 - Add more advanced data validation, analytics, or reporting as needed.